astronomer/docs/astro/manage-connections-variables.md

 **Limitations**

-- Dependency on a separate process to keep the secrets in sync.
+- You need an additional tool or process to keep your secrets in sync across environments.
-- Ability to Airflow users to override
-- Secret values are omitted or redacted from the response when exporting connections/variables

 ## Deploy to Astro